dzjxzyd/FusionESP/README.md

 ### Other data availability
-The best model (ESM-2560 + MolFormer training on both experimental evidence-based and phylogenetic evidence-based dataset) listed in Table 3 was also available at [GoogleDrive link](https://drive.google.com/drive/folders/1op-L1iG55gGDhSCCXT9z62c9kJhoQ769?usp=drive_link)
+The best model (ESM-2560 + MolFormer training on both experimental evidence-based and phylogenetic evidence-based dataset) listed in Table 3 was also available at [OneDrive link](https://ksuemailprod-my.sharepoint.com/:f:/g/personal/yonghui_ksu_edu/EiyZefFw5vZHrjZ1_NpdrgcBRyvJzReuHWLYYFSHvUFc8Q?e=EGkpJT)

 ### Acknowledgment
 Portions of this work were supported by the National Science Foundation CICI Program (2419880)